Reduce, reuse, recylce

 Collectively we can make a difference.

-Next time you are enjoying a locally crafted Marshall beer, perhaps you will be inspired to do a little recycling at your home or office especially those glass bottles.
-Also, conveniently located on the bottom of each six pack carrier you will find directions to Marshall Brewing Co.
-You can return the carriers and we re-use or recycle them.
+Next time you are enjoying a locally crafted Marshall beer, perhaps you will be inspired to do a little recycling at your home or office!
+Feel free to return the case trays, as we re-use or recycle them.